 For franchisors, the millennial cohort can provide:

-- A solution to retiring baby boomer leaving the franchise system
+- A solution to retiring baby boomers leaving the franchise system

 - Access to an energetic, passionate, educated, and tech-savvy talent pool